Tender-cash/revealGame/README.md

-# Wager Bot for Discord
+# Reveal Game Bot for Discord